This day of events is delivered as part of The Flax Meitheal project.

 Together, we’ll examine how we equip the next generation not just to enter industry—but to change it.
 We’ll ask: What does meaningful sustainability look like in education?
 How do we connect students with land, labour, and legacy?
 And how do we avoid preparing graduates for industries that harm the planet?

-10am-1pm: Fibreshed Ireland: From Plants to Colours
+• 10am-1pm: Fibreshed Ireland: From Plants to Colours (Workshop)

 Join natural dyer Malú Colorín from Talú in a fun workshop where we'll discover how to transform plants into colours for textiles!
 We will delve into the main principles to consider when choosing dyestuffs and learn tried and tested methods to get the colour to stay.